Habbatul/Habbatul/README.md

 <b><a href="https://hq.achmodez.tech/">Klik Disini Untuk Portofolio saya!!!</a></b>

 ### ✨ I liked it, I was good at it, I was alive ✨
-<p align="justify"> I want to make a living for my partner (Elicia) with my talents and skills.
-My name is Han, and I enjoy exploring the world of 3D/2D visuals also i love about programming a software (website, desktop, mobile, games).
+<p align="justify"> My name is Han, and I enjoy exploring the world of 3D/2D visuals also i love about programming a software (website, desktop, mobile, games).
 I have been diving into 3D visuals and applying it to my web designs using Three.js, Tween.js, and Three Post Processing.
 I also have an interest in exploring game technologies, such as using Unity and Making stup*d art with Blender.
 Additionally, I delve into Android development and website creation (website is my main priority).

-In terms of design patterns, I am familiar with the Layered Architecture + Repository Pattern and MVC (Model-View-Controller) for website development.
-For native Android development using Java, I follow the MVA (Model-View-Adapter) & MVVM (Model-View-ViewModel) architecture.
+- For PHP website developmentIn terms of design patterns, I am familiar with the Layered Architecture + Repository Pattern and MVC (Model-View-Controller).
+- For native Android development using Java, I follow the MVA (Model-View-Adapter) & MVVM (Model-View-ViewModel) architecture.

 Overall, I have a passion for visual experiences and enjoy pushing the boundaries of what can be achieved...</p>